adrhill/SparseConnectivityTracer.jl/README.md

 ### Local tracing

-`TracerSparsityDetector` returns conservative sparsity patterns over the entire input domain of `x`.
+`TracerSparsityDetector` returns conservative "global" sparsity patterns over the entire input domain of `x`.
 It is not compatible with functions that require information about the primal values of a computation (e.g. `iszero`, `>`, `==`).

-To compute a less conservative sparsity pattern at an input point `x`, use `TracerLocalSparsityDetector` instead.
+To compute a less conservative Jacobian or Hessian sparsity pattern at an input point `x`, use `TracerLocalSparsityDetector` instead.
 Note that patterns computed with `TracerLocalSparsityDetector` depend on the input `x` and have to be recomputed when `x` changes:

 ```julia-repl